Glencairn station: Architecture and art

 Glencairn was designed by Adamson Associates.
-A central vaulted glass roof spans the length of the station, allowing the penetration of natural light to all areas of the station during the day and to be seen at night as a long illuminated strip of light.
+A central vaulted glass roof spans the length of the station, allowing the penetration of natural light to all areas of the station during the day and for it to be seen at night as a long illuminated strip of light.

 The glass roof is directly above the single centre platform.
-This is similarly to Yorkdale station, where the interior walls of the station at platform level are unfinished concrete, with curved sections over the tracks to form a lower ceiling.
-Unlike Yorkdale, the curve is less sudden making the walls more rounded in appearance and they are clad with white horizontal panels between vertical concrete "ribs", along with a wider orange panel strip displaying the station name.
-Platform level seating is sheltered within glass walls.
+This is similar to the design of Yorkdale station, where the interior walls of the station at platform level are unfinished concrete, with curved sections over the tracks to form a lower ceiling.
+Unlike Yorkdale, the curve is less sudden, making the walls more rounded in appearance.
+They are clad with white horizontal panels between vertical concrete "ribs", along with a wider orange panel strip displaying the station name.
+Platform-level seating is sheltered within glass walls.
 Wayfinding signage is backlit.
 Floors and some of the walls are clad with red-brown tiles.

-Glencairn features an artistic skylight entitled Joy designed by Rita Letendre.
-It existed in two versions, both by the same artist.
-The first version was installed in 1977 and consisted of painted translucent glazed act panels; it was removed in the early 1990s at the artist's request after leakage damaged the art panels below the skylight, and was replaced with a lighter weight-supported glazing system.
+Glencairn features an artistic skylight entitled Joy, designed by Rita Letendre.
+The original iteration, installed in 1977, comprised a series of translucent acrylic panels.
+It was removed in the early 1990s at Letendre's request after leakage damaged the panels.
 The second version, installed in 2020, is a reinterpretation of the original work.
 It consists of art colours inserted between two glass panels.